dark-cli/math_david/dirty_problems/problem_199.md

 ### Step 2: Compute the Angle Between Normals

-The cosine of the angle \(\theta\) between the surfaces equals the cosine between the normals:
+The cosine of the angle $\theta$ between the surfaces equals the cosine between the normals:

 $$
 \cos\theta = \frac{|\nabla\Phi_1 \cdot \nabla\Phi_2|}{\|\nabla\Phi_1\| \, \|\nabla\Phi_2\| }.